awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

       }
       ```

-   1. Create a file that contains the policy document that the token exchange role requires\.
+   1. Create a file that contains the access policy document that the token exchange role requires\.

       ```
       nano device-role-access-policy.json